 So when I’m staying in Nice on duty, first thing I do when I have the time is to leave the city.
 Almost a stone’s throw away, Villefranche-sur-mer is like a small paradise.
 If you’re traveling by car, you’ll get around easy anyway, but the Côte d’Azur is even better for train travel.
 From the steam locomotive for tourists (that’s still on my to-do list, because it’s a real experience) to the regular regional express, you’ll find many options to travel by train.
 The TER (a regional express train) covers all the towns on the Côte d’Azur, including picturesque views of the mountains and the sea: get on, get off, enjoy.

 Only about a five minutes ride from the Riquier train station and ten minutes from Nice’s main train station, you can reach Villefranche sur Mer.
 There are actually no bigger sights in Villefranche-sur-mer – and I find it perfect just for that reason.

-A sleepy mountain village with winding old town alleys, a few cafés and a small bay with clearest sea water, so turquoise blue that it hurts my eyes.
+A sleepy mountain village with winding old town streets, a few cafés and a small bay with the clearest sea water, so turquoise blue it hurts your eyes.

-And these colours – house facades in the most beautiful shades, the blue sky, the sea, the palms… What more do you need?
+And these colors – house facades in the most beautiful shades, in addition blue sky, the sea, the palm trees… What more do you need?

-For more information on prices, timetables and the entire route, visit the SNCF website:
+For more information such as prices, timetable and the entire route, visit the SNCF website